Diademe/undo-redo-decorator/readme.md

 Else if `x >= 12`, each time the history size reach `x`, it is shrieked by 1/4 of `x`, by discarding olds values.
 Otherwise, an exception is thrown.
 The limit of 12 is here to performance reason.

+#### clearHistory

+Clear history of the undo redo older than the index given as argument.
+This function is lazy: change will be apply on the next undo / redo / save.
+Warning: if you clear the history, and go beyond that index using undo, variable of object will become undefined

 #### shallow save / undo / redo

 ```typescript